mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 };
 ```

-The tests would use this object to:
+The tests will use this object to:
 1. check the initial view where we're starting
 2. call user actions function according to the relation name
 3. check target view

 ## data interpreter

 For drawing, I decided to use [mermaid].
 Mainly because flowcharts built with it are very well structured and I needed them to be very easy to read.
 Also, I've been already using [mermaid] in the past so I knew what I can do with it and it matched my expectations 🙌.
 At this point, we need to create the **data interpreter** for our object to get a [mermaid] script from.
-The script itself needs to be something like this:
+The [mermaid] script looks like this:

 ```
-graph LR
+graph TB

 home--"open about page"-->about;
 about--"go back home"-->home;